 The Maryland HealthCare Professionals Program was established to assist all healthcare professionals with health and wellbeing and help them to continue or return to practice.
+The MHPP provides for the inclusion of voluntary referrals of allied health professionals to include veterinarians, podiatrists, and chiropractors.
+The Program continues to explore further expansion to offer services to other licensed professionals’ groups.

 Accessing the ProgramWho May Use the Program?